Tea tree oil as a bed bug remedy

 How do I dilute tea tree oil for bed bugs?

-How often should I apply tea tree oil for bed bugs?
+When should I apply tea tree oil for bed bugs?

 Does tea tree oil kill bed bug eggs?